vEnhance/1802/src/tsafe.typ

   It seems like it would make sense.

   The answer is that you _don't_ have to figure out — you are _told_;
-  @operations isn't something that you derive.
+  @table-operations isn't something that you derive.
-  That is, @operations consists of the _definitions_ which you have been given.
+  That is, @table-operations consists of the _definitions_ which you have been given.

   (Or more sarcastically, it's all just a social construct.
   Well, it's bit more nuanced than that.